 Are Pittsburgh International Airport’s parking lots still open?

-Parking at Pittsburgh International Airport is available in the Short-term, Long-term and Extended lots.
+Parking at Pittsburgh International Airport is available in the Short-term, Long-term, Economy and Extended lots.
 More information on parking.

 What are the new protocols for TSA?

 Transportation Security Administration checkpoints at airports across the U.S. have changed to protect passenger and worker health during the pandemic.
 Click here to see the latest updates.

 Yes, though a number of concessions are temporarily closed or have reduced their hours of operation.
 For a list of open concessions, please visit: FlyPittsburgh.com/Open.

 Yes.
 Hotel shuttles, rental cars, buses, parking shuttles, and taxis and other ground transportation services continue to operate; however, some may have altered or reduced services and/or hours of operation.
 More information on Ground Transportation.